sanskrit/raw_etexts_english/blogs/manasataramgini/2008-12-15_a-record-of-the-early-arab-invasions-before-the-ravaging-of-sindhu.md

 +++
-title = "A record of the early Arab invasions before the ravaging ofxa0sindhu"
+title = "A record of the early Arab invasions before the ravaging of sindhu"

 +++
 The kingdom of saindhava under its last Hindu ruler whose memory has